Updated: Nov 11, 2020

 So today, I mixed slices of rotisserie chicken (If you go to Fresh Market on Thursdays, they sell an entire rotisserie chicken for only $5!) with some leftover soy/chili garlic sauce.
 My family ordered carry-out Thai food a few days ago (we were helping small businesses…totally not like we were sick of cooking or anything).
 They gave us what tastes like soy sauce mixed with sweet chili sauce...don't quote me on that, though.
 After sautéing it in my mini frying pan, I added some frozen green onions.

 Fun Fact: We’ve always kept frozen parsley, dill, and green onions in our freezer.
-My grandma started the trend since it was convenient for making soup and other Russian dishes.
+My grandma started the trend since it's convenient to add in soups and other Russian dishes.
 We’ve kept the tradition, so we always have an abundance of garnishes freezing away for safekeeping.

 Freshly baked baguettes are arguably the best food creation known to man.